Macrometacorp/docs/docs/photoniq/prerendering/best-practices-prerendering.md

 title: Prerendering Best Practices
 ---

-Prerendering is an optimization technique that generates static HTML pages from dynamic content to improve website performance.
-The following best practices help you get the most out of Prerendering.
+Prerendering generates static HTML pages from dynamic content to make your site content more available to web crawlers (good bots).
+The following best practices help you get the most out of Prerendering and make sure no key content is left undiscovered.

 ## Domain Configuration